Understanding the Polynomial Expression x³ + x² + x: A Gateway to Algebraic Thinking

 s(in meters) at timet(in seconds) is given bys(t) = t³ + t² + t.
 The velocityv(t)is the first derivative: `v(t

 ) = ds/dt = 3t² + 2t + 1.
-To find when the object is at the origin, we solve s(t) = 0, which leads us back to the same structure: t(t² + t + 1) = 0.
-Again, t = 0` is the only real solution.
-Even though the motion involves higher-order terms, its starting point (position zero) occurs only at time zero.
+Again, t = 0is the only real solution.
+Because of that, to find when the object is at the origin, we solves(t) = 0, which leads us back to the same structure: t(t² + t + 1) = 0`.
+Because of that, even though the motion involves higher-order terms, its starting point (position zero) occurs only at time zero.
 The complex roots of the quadratic factor imply oscillatory tendencies in the system that do not correspond to real events but may still affect the object’s acceleration or curvature of motion over time.

 -